Are you wondering whether Puerto Rico is safe or not?

 Traveling Around Puerto Rico Safely

-Every major car rental company maintains a presence in Puerto Rico — especially in San Juan.
+Most car rental companys maintain a presence in Puerto Rico — especially in San Juan.
 See how to rent a car in Puerto Rico for the best prices.

 You’ll find several companies that have offices both at the airport (or nearby) as well as in tourist-popular neighborhoods like the Condado district.

 Most independent travelers to Puerto Rico hire cars from San Juan since the roads are so similar to American.

 If you’re looking to get to your hotel from the airport, you’re better off getting a taxi than a bus.

 Puerto Rico is not well developed in terms of island-wide bus service, and there are no long-distance bus/coach options.